bethlehem-dagnachew/bethlehem-dagnachew/README.md

 💬 Feel free to reach out if you have any questions or need assistance.

-📖 Passionate about AI, neuroscience, and mind management. <br>
+📖 Passionate about coding, AI, neuroscience, and mind management. <br>

 <br>
 <p>